melviniwamoto/melviniwamoto.github.io/essays/tomorrow-today.md

 > }
 > ```

-Defining these functions with *semantic* names, or names that describe what it does, is a type of *design pattern* called the ***Facade* pattern** because of how the complexity *behind* it is hidden by the name while still providing context to it's purpose.
+Defining these functions with *semantic* names, or names that describe what it does, is a type of *design pattern* called the ***Facade* pattern** because of how the complexity *behind* it is hidden by the name while still providing context as to it's purpose.

 > ```js
 > const pickOutfit = (wardrobe, stars, ...etc) => {
 >   let chanceOfRain = askAstrologer(stars);
 >   chooseCoat(chanceOfRain, wardrobe);
->   // ...etc
->   // combine into outfit
+>   // more functions...etc
 >   return outfit;
 > }
 > ```

-*Sets* of functions can also repeat so we then create higher-level functions, and so-on.
+*Sets* of functions can also repeat so we simply create higher-level functions, and so-on.

 ---
 ### Seeing the trees in the forest